Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Hamiltonian model

+Substituting these into the general EPC term in Eq.~\eqref{eq_6n}, we obtain This expression naturally separates into two contributions: a symmetric part coupling to the total local electron density \(n_i = n_{i,\uparrow} + n_{i,\downarrow}\) and an antisymmetric part coupling to the \(m_{{\rm s},i} = n_{i,\uparrow} - n_{i,\downarrow}\), the difference between electronic densities on the two altermagnetic sublattices.
+In our model, the bilinear term $Q\,(n_\uparrow - n_\downarrow)$ does not represent a local spin on a single site, but the staggered, sublattice-resolved electron density in the altermagnet. \redd{Since the symmetry-lowering piezomagnetically-active strain patterns break $C_4 \mathcal{T}$ symmetry~\cite{PhysRevMaterials.8.L041402,doi:10.7566/JPSJ.94.083702,PhysRevB.110.144421,10.1063/5.0277631,bell2026orbitalpiezomagneticpolarizabilitypure,10.1063/5.0242426,doi:10.7566/JPSJ.94.063704,doi:10.7566/JPSJ.94.083702,khodas2025tuningaltermagnetismstrain}, this coupling is allowed}.
+Therefore, no compensating frequency is required, and the coupling is fully consistent with the symmetry of the altermagnetic Hamiltonian.

 Assuming a staggered phonon displacement pattern across the sublattices but with a static-Holstein displacement amplitude, we focus on the regime of slow phonons where the lattice responds quasi-statically to the electronic environment, i.e., we set \(\langle Q_i \rangle = Q_0\).
 The slow phonon-dressed Hamiltonian in momentum space can be written within the static-Holstein approximation as{ }The phonon-induced terms \(g Q_0\) and \(\tilde{g} Q_0\) play distinct roles in the low-energy electronic structure.
-The shift \(g Q_0\) renormalizes the chemical potential and, away from half filling, provides a route for phonon-assisted tuning of the carrier density.
-In contrast, the spin-dependent term \(\tilde{g} Q_0\) acts as a dynamical Zeeman-like field, lifting the spin degeneracy and enabling transient spin polarization or spin-current control.
-When \(\tilde{g}=0\), only the \(gQ_0\) term is present, producing an overall band shift without modifying the spin texture arising from \(\beta_{\vec{k}}\) or RSOC; the spectrum therefore remains isotropic along the \(\Gamma\! \to\!
+The shift \(g Q_0\) renormalizes the chemical potential and provides a route for phonon-assisted tuning of the carrier density.
+In contrast, the spin-dependent term \(\tilde{g} Q_0\) acts as a Zeeman-like field, lifting the spin degeneracy and enabling transient spin polarization or spin-current control.
+When \(\tilde{g}=0\), the spectrum therefore remains isotropic along the \(\Gamma\! \to\!
 X\) and \(\Gamma\! \to\!
 Y\) directions.
-By contrast, a finite \(\tilde{g} Q_0\) introduces opposite shifts for spin-up and spin-down bands, leading to spin-dependent anisotropies even though the coupling itself is momentum independent.
+By contrast, a finite \(\tilde{g}\) introduces opposite shifts for spin-up and spin-down bands, leading to spin-dependent anisotropies even though the coupling itself is momentum independent.

+\redd{While the present model is formulated at a minimal, proof-of-principle level, the breaking of $C_4 \mathcal{T}$ symmetry induced by a static lattice distortion remains operative in realistic multi-sublattice systems~\cite{doi:10.7566/JPSJ.88.123702,PhysRevB.106.094432}.
+In particular, if a staggered field emerges from the interplay between magnetic and nonmagnetic sublattices mediated by lattice distortions in realistic materials, this still validates the underlying symmetry-based mechanism discussed here.
+Although material-specific details may renormalize the effective electronic-structure parameters and the strength of the EPCs, the fundamental distortion-induced phenomena described here remain symmetry-allowed and robust.}